-Hattie R. Donner:
+Hattie R. Donner

-In the summer of 2010 I started working at The Riverhouse as the Assistant Banquet Manager.
+In the summer of 2010, I started working at The Riverhouse as the Assistant Banquet Manager.

 Coming from the Saybrook Point Inn’s restaurant I was eager to learn a new side of the industry.
 I studied at Lynn University in Boca Raton, Florida where I specialized in Hotel, Resort & Restaurant Management with a minor in Marketing.
 I also attended Mount Ida College in Boston Massachusetts for a degree in Business Management.
-With my education and experience working with the Banquet Manager, I gained knowledge of event setup, floor design, staffing and execution.
+With my education and experience working with the Director of Operations, I gained knowledge of event setup, floor design, staffing and execution.

 My favorite part of the wedding industry was watching the ballroom come alive.
 From a bare room with just tables and chairs to all the glitz and glam of each event.
 I get excited over linens, flower arrangements, glistening votive candles and attention to detail.
 Watching the bride’s face light up at her first look to the room is the best feeling.
 I was happy to be a part of this, knowing that we did everything to make each event special.